alosadagrande/laptop_install/README.md

 ./get_release.sh
 ```

-> I assume you know how to copy the ISO to a USB pendrive.
+> :warning: I assume you know how to copy the ISO to a USB pendrive.
 If you are already running Fedora, you can use the Fedora Media Writer who may also download the ISO file you select to copy on the USB.

 ## Process